Departure Dates for 2025 and 2026

 Short Everest base camp trek 7 days best adventure ever

-Thank you, Puru for arranging the Everest base camp trek for 7 days for us.
-We had a very short time, and Puru arranged us best trekking for us.
-We took the Helicopter flight back from Kala Pathar to Lukla it was a great flight and saved us time.
+Thank you, Puru, for arranging the Everest base camp short trek for 7 days for us.
+We had a very short time, and Puru put the best trekking for us.
+We took the Helicopter flight back from Kala Pathar to Lukla.
+It was a great flight and saved us time.

-It was a great decision rather than coming down in the same way and I had some knee problems.
+It was a great decision rather than coming down in the same way, and I had some knee problems.
 The guide, Basu, is very polite and willing to help in every aspect.
-We had a very strong porter also.
+We had a robust porter also.

 Maria Sheldon